- What is Personal Contract Purchase?

 So, you’ve weighed up the pros and cons and now you want to know which one will get you the best deal.

-It also depends on what you define as a good deal.
-For example, personal contract hire may get you the best deal because you want a nicer car for less money.
-Alternatively, you might find a great deal on a car on personal contract purchase that you plan on buying at the end of the contract.
+It also depends greatly on what you would personally define as a good deal.
+For example, Personal Contract Hire may get you the best deal because you want a nicer car for less money.
+Alternatively, you might find a great deal on a car on Personal Contract Purchase that you plan on buying at the end of the contract.
 It’s all down to your situation and what you need from the agreement.